 As president, one of his earlier acts was to proclaim a conditional amnesty program for draft evaders and deserters during the length of the Vietnam War.
 And then, it was followed by a most damning act he did the next month, which many critics see as the death of his credibility.

-On September 8, 1974, he pardoned Richard Nixon for all his offenses against the United States that he had done or may have done while being President of the land.
-Ford said that it is not the ultimate destiny of Richard Nixon that he was worried about but the immediate future of the USA.
+On September 8, 1974, he pardoned Richard Nixon for all his offenses against the United States that he had committed or may have committed while being President of the land.
+Ford said that it was not the ultimate destiny of Richard Nixon that he was worried about but the immediate future of the USA.

-Many observers have said that the unprecedented pardon would have been the result of blackmail wherein it was alleged that if not pardoned, Nixon would publicly report that Ford agreed that he would grant the pardon if the presidency were handed over to him.
+Many observers have said that the unprecedented pardon would have resulted from blackmail wherein it was alleged that if not pardoned, Nixon would publicly report that Ford agreed that he would grant the pardon if the presidency were handed over to him.

 The pardon effectively repealed any criminal prosecutions Nixon might have confronted after that were it not for the pardon.

 But Ford did appear voluntarily before a subcommittee of the House of Representatives on October 17 to explain his decision.
 This was the first time that an incumbent President made a formal testimony before a Congress committee.